HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 Format</span>](https://spacetx-starfish.readthedocs.io/en/latest/help_and_reference/spacetx-format/index.html),
-a format that groups and indexes a potentially very large number of two dimensional images, forming 5-dimensional tensors over (time, fluorescence channel, z, y, x).
-These dimensions are fairly consistent across imaging domains and will likely generalize to other use cases.
+a format that groups and indexes a potentially very large number of two dimensional images, forming 5-dimensional tensors over (time, fluorescence channel, z, y, x) -- dimensions which are fairly consistent across imaging domains and will likely generalize to other use cases.

+A SpaceTx-formatted fileset represents the output from one acquisition session on a specimen and as a unit is called an "experiment".
+An experiment typically consists of one primary image as well as auxillary images, such as dots or nuclei.
+These images are acquired as multiple possibly overlapping fields-of-view, the 5-dimensional tensors described above.

 SpaceTx created this format because they were unable to find an existing format that satisfied our cloud compute and data visualization use cases. *starfish* and OME have since become aware of contemporaneous development of projects that aim to satisfy similar use cases and are working towards unification, where possible across scientific disciplines and languages.